-At this point, no words describe Seychelles – different from any other place experienced!
-Durban is diverse with a subtropical climate, but the isolation, weather, and culture here are a drastic change.
+At this point, no words can describe the exotic Seychelles – different from any other place I’ve experienced!
+Seychelles isolation, weather, and culture are a drastic change from South Africa.
 I spent the first few days befuddled and struggling to acclimate.

-The Seychelles is a remote archipelago of 115 tropical granite and coral islands in the Indian Ocean.
+The Seychelles is a remote archipelago consisting of 115 tropical granite and coral islands in the Indian Ocean.
 It’s near the equator, northeast of Madagascar and 1,000 miles east of Kenya.
-Most of the islands are small and uninhabited.
+Many of the small islands are uninhabited.

-The archipelago includes 43 inner islands clustered around the three largest islands – Mahé, Praslin, and La Digue.
+The archipelago has forty-three inner islands clustered around the three largest islands – Mahé, Praslin, and La Digue.
 The 72 “outer islands” are coralline cays, atolls, and reefs.
 Victoria is the capital and largest city in the Seychelles.
-It’s on Mahé, where 90 percent of the country’s 95,000 people live.
+It’s on Mahé Island, where 90 percent of the country’s 95,000 people live.

 Diverse Population and Religions

-The population is an eclectic mix of French, African, Indian, and Chinese immigrants.
-English and French are spoken but Seychellois Creole is the official language.
+Seychelles eclectic population is a mix of French, African, Indian, and Chinese immigrants.
+English and French are spoken widely, but Seychellois Creole is the official language.

 As with the people, there’s a diversity of religions on the islands.
-Religion is an important part of life in the Seychelles, and Roman Catholicism is dominant.
-It’s practiced by over 90 percent of the population, but there are also Anglicans, Hindus, Buddhists, and Muslims.
-Last Sunday, traffic on the main street in Victoria came to a standstill with hundreds of Catholics marching and praying.
+Religion is an important part of life, and Roman Catholicism is dominant.
+It’s observed by over 90 percent of the population, but there are also Anglicans, Buddhists, Hindus, and Muslims.
+Last Sunday, traffic on the main street in Victoria came to a total standstill with hundreds of Catholics marching and praying.

-Seychelles is a “melting pot” of the many people who settled the islands:
+Seychelles is a “melting pot” of those who settled the islands:

 - 17th century pirates hid in coves around Mahé and Praslin.